pyexcel/pyexcel/docs/source/bigdata.rst

 --------------------------------------------------------------------------------

 If you are transcoding a big data set, conventional formatting method would not help unless a on-demand free RAM is available.
-However, there is a way to minize the memory footprint of pyexcel while the formatting is performed.
+However, there is a way to minimize the memory footprint of pyexcel while the formatting is performed.

 Let's continue from previous example.
 Suppose we want to transcode "your_file.csv"